Flow Input & Form

 You can then reference "$.input.userDatasetId" in later steps, like ModelGenerator.datasetId.

-When the user’s input is validated and stored under $.input, you can later reference them.
-E.g:
+Once the user’s input is validated and stored under $.input, you can reference it anywhere in your step parameters:

 - In